List of companies based in Gurgaon

 This is a list of companies based in Gurgaon.
-Gurgaon, also known as Gurugram, is a cities in the Indian state of Haryana, located immediately south of the National Capital Territory of Delhi, 32 km southwest of New Delhi and 268 km southeast of Chandigarh, the capital of both the Indian states of Haryana and Punjab.
+Gurgaon, also known as Gurugram, is a city in the Indian state of Haryana, located immediately south of the National Capital Territory of Delhi, 32 km southwest of New Delhi and 268 km southeast of Chandigarh, the capital of both the Indian states of Haryana and Punjab.
 As of 2011 Gurgaon had a population of 876,969.
 Witnessing rapid urbanisation, Gurgaon has become a leading financial and industrial hub with the highest per capita income in India.